mmiranda222/.statsuite/content/install-source-code/monotenant-install-js-as-windows-services.md

     - Root URL (http://localhost:7000)
   - add user

-A very useful tutorial on how to get a Keycloak server ready to work with the .Stat suite is also available [here](https://github.com/Kyelin25/dotstat-tutorials/blob/master/KeycloakConfiguration/KeycloakConfiguration.md) (Thanks [Ben](https://github.com/Kyelin25)!).
+A very useful tutorial on how to get a Keycloak server ready to work with the .Stat suite is also available [**here**](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/authentication/keycloak-configuration/).

 ---